mzajcev/dis25_nlp/README.md

 - This chatbot uses logistic regression and naive bayes classifiers that are pre-trained on a specific dataset (IMDB).
 The categories into which the bot can classify sentences depend on the dataset it was trained on.
 - The chatbot's understanding of user intent is based on keyword matching, so please use appropriate and logically keywords for your requests.

-### Beta Features

-As this bot was intended to work in English language only, we decided to implement a translator based on google translate into this bot.
-You can try to write your input in German, or any other language.
-ENJOY!